 This section presents the values of each of the parameters needed to run this example.
-First, from the PASS Home window, load the Equivalence Tests for Two Proportions [Differences] procedure window by clicking on Proportions, then Two Independent Proportions, then Equivalence Tests, then Specify using Differences.
-You may then follow along here by making the appropriate entries as listed below or load the completed template Example5 from the Template tab on the procedure window.
+First, from the PASS Home window, load the Equivalence Tests for Two Proportions [Differences] procedure window by expanding Proportions, then Two Independent Proportions, then clicking on Equivalence, and then clicking on Equivalence Tests for Two Proportions [Differences].
+You may then make the appropriate entries as listed below, or open Example 5 by going to the File menu and choosing Open Example Template.

 Option Value

 Data Tab

 Find (Solve For) N1

 Power 0.90

 Alpha 0.05

-N1 (Sample Size Group 1) Ignored since this is the Find setting
+N1 (Sample Size Group 1) Ignored since this is the Find setting.

 N2 (Sample Size Group 2) Use R

 R (Sample Allocation Ratio) 1.0

 Specify Treatment Proportion using Differences (P1-P2)

-D0.U (Upper Equivalence Difference).
-01 .02 .03
+D0.U (Upper Equivalence Difference) 01 .02 .03

-D0.L (Lower Equivalence Difference). -D0.U
+D0.L (Lower Equivalence Difference) D0.U

 D1 (Actual Difference) 0.0

 P2 (Reference Group Proportion) 0.1

 Test Type Z Test (Pooled)

 Options Tab

 Maximum N1 or N2 Exact 2 (Set low for a rapid search.)